lzh-mb-mod/EnhancedBattleTest/README.md

   ```
   and try to start the mod again.

-  This should make the game not to load `mpclassdivisions.xml` in this mod anymore, and do not merge it with the one in `native`.
+  This should make the game not to load `mpclassdivisions.xml` in this mod anymore, and do not merge it with the one in `Native`.
 So it shound be impossible to trigger the bug mentioned above.

   However, the characters defined in `mpcharacters.xml` can no longer be spawned in the game.